Cellwise and Casewise Robust Covariance in High Dimensions: Matters of implementation

 \section{Matters of implementation}

-The cellRCov method contains two parameters, the rank $\rk$ of the principal subspace in the PCA model~\eqref{eq:model} fitted in the first step, and the factor $\delta$ in the ridge-type regularization~\eqref{eq:cellRCov}.
+The cellRCov method contains two parameters, the rank $\rk$ of the fitted subspace in the PCA model~\eqref{eq:model} from the first step, and the factor $\delta$ in the ridge-type regularization~\eqref{eq:cellRCov}.
 They often need to be selected in a data-dependent way, as described below.